Beaphar Mite Blocker Combi 500 ml

 Combating lice in rabbits and rodents

-You can easily and effectively combat lice in rabbits, guinea pigs, hamsters and other small rodents with Beaphar Anti-Parasite.
-Choose the variant that is tailored to the weight of your pet and read the package leaflet for the dosage.
-You administer this squeeze pipette into the neck of your animal and it works for four weeks.
+Lice in rabbits, guinea pigs, hamsters and other small rodents can be easily and effectively combated with Beaphar Anti-Parasite.
+Choose the variant that is tailored to the weight of your pet and read the package insert for the dosage.
+You administer this squeeze pipette in the neck of your animal and will work for four weeks.
 In the meantime, it is important to also apply the tips below so that your animal does not become infected again after these four weeks.

 Other tips:

-- It is wise to treat all your rodents and rabbits, even if they do not appear to have lice.
-This way you prevent reinfection as best as possible.
+- It is wise to treat all your rodents and rabbits, even if they do not seem to have lice.
+This will prevent re-infestation as much as possible.

-- Good hygiene of the accommodation is also very important.
-Clean the enclosure thoroughly with Beaphar Multi Cleaner and replace the floor covering at least once a week.
+- Good hygiene of the enclosure is also very important.
+Clean the enclosure thoroughly with Beaphar Multi Cleaner and replace the ground cover at least once a week.

-- You can also treat the enclosure with Mite Blocker Combi.
-This product does not contain insecticides and is very effective against lice.
+- You can also treat the enclosure with Mite Blocker Combi, this product contains no insecticides and is very effective against lice.

-- Don't forget to clean/replace toys and houses in the enclosure, especially in the seams and cracks of wooden toys/houses, lice can live and infect your rabbit or rodent again and again.
+- Don't forget to clean/replace toys and houses in the enclosure, especially in the cracks and crevices of wooden toys/houses lice can be found and can infect your rabbit or rodent over and over again.

 Specifications